whtakeda/cardcollection/readme.md

-# Card Collection
+# Card Collection Challenge

-Card collection is a suite of card games based on a standard deck of cards.
+Card Collection Chalenge is a suite of card games based on a standard deck of cards.
 The games include (in current or future releases)

 1. Concentration/Memory
 2. Whack-a-Card